 Undergraduate Research and Honors Program

-All of our undergraduates have the opportunity to do research under the guidance of superb faculty representing many specialties, including biological physics, astrophysics, condensed-matter physics, computational physics, particle physics and nuclear physics.
+All of our undergraduates have the opportunity to do research under the guidance of superb faculty representing many specialties, including biological physics, astrophysics, condensed-matter physics, particle physics and nuclear physics.
 In the supportive settings of small classes and groups of researchers, they test their powers of logical and mathematical reasoning and use state-of-the-art tools to explore the largest galaxies, probe the tiniest sub-nuclear domains, develop new materials, or manipulate and control cells.
 Nearly half of our physics majors do senior honors theses and our undergraduates frequently are co-authors on significant scientific papers.

 We strongly encourage physics majors who desire an international experience to study abroad, and about one-fourth of them do so.
 Though a study abroad experience is not required, we encourage physics majors to study abroad in English-speaking countries (England, Scotland, Ireland, New Zealand, Australia, South Africa), where they can take physics and astrophysics courses while abroad.

-The Physics and Astronomy community includes about 25 tenure-stream faculty, and nearly 100 other PhD-level scientists both in the department and across the university, including in the Schools of Engineering and Medicine.
-We also are home to about 60 PhD-seeking graduate students, and 12-18 physics majors in each graduating class.
+The Physics and Astronomy community includes about 25 tenure-stream faculty, nearly 100 other PhD-level scientists both in the department and across the university, including in the Schools of Engineering and Medicine.
+We also are home to about 80 PhD-seeking graduate students, and 12-18 physics majors in each graduating class.
 Our classes for physics majors are typically quite small, and physics majors with adequate preparation often enroll in graduate courses.
-Further, with only a few dozen physics majors across all years and nearly ten times that many scholars with whom they can become immersed in research, the research opportunities in physics and in astronomy are enormous.
+And with only a few dozen physics majors across all years and nearly ten times that many scholars with whom they can become immersed in research, the research opportunities in physics and in astronomy are enormous.